murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Modified Cairn.md

 Attack dice range from *d4* for unarmed or *Impaired* attacks to *d10* for big two-handed weapons.

 ##### Melee Attacks
-You can make a melee attack against an opponent if you are *Engaged* with them, or if they are *Near* and your weapon has the *Reach* property.
+You can make a melee attack against an opponent if you are *Engaged* with them, or if they are *Close* and your weapon has the *Reach* property.
 You can dual wield two Light weapons, or one Balanced weapon and a Light weapon, rolling both attack dice if you do so.

 ##### Ranged Attacks
-You can make ranged attacks against opponents that are *Near* or *Far* without a problem.
-A ranged attack against a *Distant* opponent is *Impaired*.
+You can make ranged attacks against opponents that are *Close* or *Near* without a problem.
+A ranged attack against a *Far* opponent is *Impaired*.
 You can't make a Ranged Attack if you start your turn *Engaged* with an opponent, even if you move away from them first.
+You also can't make a Ranged Attack against an opponent that's *Distant*.

 Ranged weapons that use ammunition come with an appropriate quiver (included in the item slot).
 Ammunition is not tracked minutely.
 Instead, each of these weapons has 3 usage dots.
 After combat, roll a d6.
 If you roll a 1-3, you mark one of the dots.
 When all three dots are marked, you're out of ammo.
 This represents the combined variables of how many arrows you shoot and how many functional arrows you can retrieve after a fight.
 If you are unable to retrieve arrows after a fight - when fleeing for example - you always mark a usage dot.